 a.
-Language is learnt
+Language is Learnt

 Language is not a born activity as crying and walking.
 It is not an automatic process.
-It has to learn.
+It has to be learnt.
 Any learner learns the language by imitation and practice.

 b.
-Language is acquired behaviour
+Language is a acquired Behavior

-Language is acquired behaviour.
+Language is acquired behavior.
 If a baby or man is shifted to another community or cultural group, he will acquire the language spoken by that cultural community.
 For example; if an Indian family is settled in United Status, the children of the family will acquire the English language with an American accent.

 c.
-Language is a system
+Language is a System